Kundjanasith/YOLOv8_CDR/README.md

     More detail for paremter adjusting with YOLOv8 [https://docs.ultralytics.com/usage/cfg/#predict-settings](https://docs.ultralytics.com/usage/cfg/#predict-settings)

-2. Due to the previous step adjusting the parameter whrn inferenicng then it might be possible to detect more than one cup and dis per image which is not usually
+2. Due to the previous step adjusting the parameter whrn inferenicng then it might be possible to detect more than one cup and disc per image which is not usually
-    This work provide simple logic to find the cup and dis First, this work find the largest disc with has cup inside Second, this work find the largest cup inside the largest disc
+    This work provide simple logic to find the cup and disc First, this work find the largest disc with has cup inside Second, this work find the largest cup inside the largest disc